Supreme Court of India: Hindus to Get Ayodha with Alternate Land For Muslims

-India’s Supreme Court has ruled that disputed religious site in the northern holy city of Ayodhya should be owned by Hindus with alternate land for Muslims.
+India’s Supreme Court has ruled that a disputed religious site in the northern holy city of Ayodhya should be run by Hindus and that an alternative parcel of land be give to Muslims.

 Under the ruling, the Ayodhya site should be handed over to a trust to oversee the construction of a Hindu temple, while a separate piece of land in the area would be given over to Muslim groups to build a new mosque.

+Ayodhya Verdict: Muslims to Get Alternate 5 acre Land For Masjid— Nardeep Pujji (@AWAKEALERT) November 9, 2019

+2.77 acre #BabriMasjid land to be handed over to Indian gov for construction of a Ram Temple. #AYODHYAVERDICT #AyodhyaJudgment #Ayodha #BREAKING pic.twitter.com/Nvj1f0RukY

-The decision came after Indian Prime Minister Narendra Modi, whose nationalist Bhartiya Janta Party led the campaign promising to build the temple by demolishing the 16-th century structure, appealed to masses to maintain peace and calm saying that the verdict is not anyone’s victory or loss.
+The decision came after Indian Prime Minister Narendra Modi, whose Hindu nationalist Bhartiya Janta Party led the campaign, promising to build the temple after demolishing the 16th century structure, appealed to masses to maintain peace and calm saying that the verdict is not anyone’s victory or loss.

 “I appeal to the people of the nation to maintain calm and unity.
 There have been continuous hearings in the case since the past few months which the whole nation watched with curiosity.
 Showing highest respect to the Judiciary, all sections of the society, cultural organisations have made efforts to maintain peace, amity and positive atmosphere.
 We have to maintain the same even after the delivery of the verdict”, Modi tweeted on Friday.